HerePro Manual

 Rover: Power the HerePro with 6V-40V.
 Connect it to CAN1 port on autopilot.
 Connect a telemetry to TELEM1 port on autopilot.

-RTK requires much better environment to work.
+Antenna Placement: RTK Antenna placement is very important for getting precise RTK positioning RTK requires a much better environment to work.
 There are special requirements on placement of its antenna.

 The best environment requires the base and rover antenna to have a clear view of the sky that is 20 degrees above the horizon.
 RTK antenna can be elevated but make sure that there are no obstacles around, such as buildings, trees, cars, and etc.

-Example of a bad environment: indoors, crowded urban area, forest, near the ground.
+Examples of a bad environment: indoors, crowded urban area, forest, near the ground.

-Example of a good environment: Open spaces, peak of the mountains, roof of buildings.
+Examples of a good environment: Open spaces, peak of the mountains, roof of buildings.

 Please place the base station in an outdoor environment with sufficient sky coverage to obtain good satellite signal.
-Place the base station on a stable and elevated platform such as a tripod.

 Base Module Setting using Mission Planner:

-.
+Select the correct base module COM port at the top-left corner.
+Uncheck Send GGA.
+Check “M8P/F9P autoconfig” and “M8P fw 130+/F9P”.
+Then click connect.
+In the SurveyIn Acc section, enter the expected absolute geographic accuracy.
+In the Time column, enter the expected minimum survey time.
+Click Restart.
 The ground station will now transfer the data you have entered to the HerePro base, the base module will start surveying.
 You will see the following screen:

 During the survey process, the right box will show the current survey status: